litebito/netbox-ipam-scanner/README.md

 As for the scripts:
 - I decided to use NMAP as the main scan tool, as it offers most flexibility now and future use.
-- The (data) input for the script comes 100% from NetBox (except for the configuration values of course)
+- The (data) input for the script comes 100% from NetBox (except for the configuration values of course), no other intermediate files
+-